difference between male plants and female plants

 Male plants tend to appear a bit more gangly than females.
 They have greater inter-nodal spacing between themselves, may be tall, possess fewer fan leaves, and are narrow.
 Female plants, however, appear bushy and more compact.

-How Do Light Periods Affect Plants Gender?
+How Do Light Periods Affect Plants' Gender?

 When growing plants outdoors, the gardener doesn’t need to do anything to induce budding or flowering since the sun helps the process.
-All that is needed is for the plant to get placed directly under sunlight, so it receives sunlight in the day and total darkness at night.
+All that is needed is for the plant to get placed directly under sunlight, so it receives sunlight during the day and total darkness at night.

 If the plants are grown indoors, it is important to trick the plants into believing that winter is close, so they can produce buds/flowers.
-It is achieved by changing the plant schedule to 12-12 where the plants get 12 hours of light and 12hours of darkness.
+It is achieved by changing the plant schedule to 12-12 where the plants get 12 hours of light and 12 hours of darkness.

 The answer to the above question on the effect of light on your plant is simple.
 The light periods don't affect the genders in themselves; they help reveal the gender of the plants as time unfolds.